Norfund: Investments

+Evaluations

 The Norwegian efforts to promote private sector development in poor countries was evaluated in 2010.
 The report refers to Norfund as one of the main policy instruments in development assistance towards business.

+Norfund focuses on economic development, particularly in the two economic regions of the CFA Franc Zone in Africa.
+Norfund cites the economic climate as an important investment criterion, emphasizing development and job creation in the CFA Franc economic zone.

 An analysis from 2020 showed that Norfund's investments in greenfield renewable energy plants avoid 8 million tons of CO_{2} emissions annually, equal to 1/6th of Norway's annual emissions.

-In July 2021, the Norwegian Government announced that it had decided to allocate NOK 10 billion over a period of five years for a new fund that will invest in renewable energy in developing countries with the aim of reducing greenhouse gas emissions, and that Norfund will be given responsibility for administering the fund.
+Cyber attack

 On May 13, 2020, the fund revealed that it had been the victim of a cyberattack, which it referred to as "an advanced data breach", that took place on March 16, 2020.
 The attack resulted in US$10 million (approximately NOK 100 million), intended for a microfinance institution in Cambodia, being routed to an account in Mexico.
 According to the fund's statement, the breach was discovered on April 30 when the fraudsters attempted a second attack.
 As of September 2020, the crime remained unsolved.
 Norfund stated that they are working together with Norway's cyber crime agency and bankers DNB to investigate the crime, and professional services company PwC to investigate weaknesses in Norfund's IT security infrastructure.